holy-schmitt-loop/loop-api-sandbox/README.md

 # 🧪 loop-api-sandbox

-A local developer sandbox for testing and exploring [Loop Returns](https://docs.loopreturns.com/welcome) APIs and webhooks.
+A developer sandbox for testing and exploring [Loop Returns](https://help.loopreturns.com/hc/en-us/categories/11378293482075-API-Documentation) APIs and webhooks.

 This is **not a production-ready repo** — it's a lightweight playground to help developers: